Mother fatally shot by neighbor after dispute over playing children, sheriff says

 OCALA, Fla.
-(AP) — A Florida mother was fatally shot through a door outside a neighbor's home after what officials characterized on Monday as a 2 1/2-year feud over playing children.
+(AP) — A Florida mother was fatally shot through the front door of her neighbor’s home while her 9-year-old son stood next to her, a violent culmination of what police said was a 2½-year feud.

+Ajike Owens, 35, was fatally shot after going to the Ocala apartment of her neighbor, who earlier had yelled at Owens' children as they played nearby and threw a pair of skates that hit one of them, Marion County Sheriff Billy Woods said at a news conference Monday.

 “I wish our shooter would have called us instead of taking actions into her own hands,” Woods said.
 “I wish Ms. Owens would have called us in the hopes we could have never gotten to the point at which we are here today.”

-Before the shooting, Owens' children had been playing in a field near the shooter's apartment, officials said.
-At some point, the woman yelled at the children and threw a pair of skates, which hit one of the children, Woods said.
-When Owens later confronted the woman at her apartment, an argument ensued, and the woman shot Owens through the front door, investigators said.
+Before the shooting, Owens’ children had been playing in a field near the shooter’s apartment.
+When Owens later confronted the woman at her apartment, an argument ensued, and the woman shot Owens through the front door, according to police.

+Civil rights attorney Benjamin Crump, who is representing Owens’ family, said in a statement that the shooter had been yelling racial slurs at the children before the confrontation with their mother.
+Owens and her children are Black.

+The sheriff’s office hasn’t confirmed there were slurs uttered or said whether race was a factor in the shooting.

-Woods said they haven't interviewed Owens' children, who witnessed the shooting, because investigators want child experts to work with the children.
-So most of the information the deputies have is coming from the shooter, Woods said.
+Woods also said they haven’t interviewed Owens’ children, who witnessed the shooting, because investigators first want child therapists to work with them.
+Most of the information the deputies have is coming from the shooter, Woods said.

 “There was a lot of aggressiveness from both of them, back and forth,” Wood said the shooter told investigators.
 “Whether it be banging on the doors, banging on the walls and threats being made.
 And then at that moment is when Ms. Owens was shot through the door.”